CME211/notes/syllabus.md

 - Develop skill in [*computational thinking*][comp-think], that "is the thought processes involved in formulating a problem and expressing its solution(s) in such a way that a computer, human or machine, can effectively carry out."

 [comp-think]: http://socialissues.cs.toronto.edu/index.html%3Fp=279.html

+* Notice that two of the goals relate to _software development tools_, and two of the goals relate to _software development itself_.
+This is not an accident: we want to emphasize that you learn tooling around programming in order to enable you to become a better programmer.

 ## Topics Covered